 Our Victory

-Reflection: The Russian Student Brigades movement was not only an opportunity to earn money, but it was also a great school of manual labor, teamwork, friendship, and leadership.
+Reflection: The Russian Student Brigades movement was not only an opportunity to make money, but it was also a great school of manual labor, teamwork, friendship, and leadership.
 I was very happy to discover the movement for myself and be able to share it with many others.
 Since 2011, Yuventa is still functioning at KSTA attracting students by its history and traditions.